zitongwu/zitongwu0301/README.md

 - 👋 Hi, I’m Zitong
-- 👀 I’m interested in harnessing the power of deep learning for computer graphics and vision
+- 👀 I’m interested in harnessing the power of deep learning and reinforcement for computer graphics and vision
 - 🌱 I’m currently pursuing MSCS with Concentration in Digital Arts at Dartmouth College
 - 💞️ I’m looking to collaborate on digital art projects
 - 📫 How to reach me: zitong.wu.gr@dartmouth.edu